SpineModel/spinemodel.github.io/pages/documentation/tools.md

 If a tool is preventing you from applying your chosen Practices effectively it should be changed or replaced.

-For some examples of Tools, see the [wiki](http://spine.wiki/tools.html).
+For some examples of Tools, see the [Tools Catalogue](tools-catalogue).

 {% include links.html %}